What year is your data from?

 You may be familiar with the U.S. Census Bureau's Decennial Census (2010) that sends a survey out to all US households.
 What's not as well known is that the U.S. Census Bureau also collects data each year from a much smaller sample of U.S. households, and they use this annual data to produce a dataset called the American Community Survey.
 Now, because the sample size of the American Community Survey is small, the Census Bureau can only produce annual demographic estimates for large geographies like New York City or Harris County, Texas.
 For small geographies like ZIP codes/ZCTAs, they have to sum the survey data that's collected in multiple years to produce estimates with reasonable margins of error.

-The most current data available from the U.S. Census Bureau for ZIP codes/ZCTAs is from a dataset called the American Community Survey.
-The U.S. Census Bureau has taken American Community Survey data collected in 2013, 2014, 2015, 2016, 2017, 2018, and 2019, and uses this data to produce demographic estimates for ZIP codes/ZCTAs for 2017.
-When the Census Bureau collects income data in 2013 and then they use the 2013 data to estimate the 2019 income, they need to adjust the income reported in 2013 to 2019 dollars to account for inflation.
+The U.S. Census Bureau has taken American Community Survey data collected over the past five years, and uses this data to produce demographic estimates for ZIP codes/ZCTAs for 2020.
+When the Census Bureau collects income data in 2016 and then they use the 2016 data to estimate the 2020 income, they need to adjust the income reported in 2016 to 2020 dollars to account for inflation.